 So what about René Descartes, that world-famous fellow who once said, ‘I think, therefore I exist.’
 Was he wrong?
 As the reasoning above painfully lays out, he starts with a debatable assumption: ‘I think.’
 He then arrives at a logical conclusion: ‘Therefore, I exist.’
 That made him stamp a realness certificate on his person.
 But logic in fantasy land is just basing conclusions on imagined assumptions.
 At least the logic is infallible.
 So, did Descartes think?
 Not really.
 Even then, he might still have had an existence.
 That is also dubious, however, because God imagined us.
 You can ask yourself: Do Spike and Suzy exist?
 They are comic characters created by Willy Vandersteen, who no longer exists, if he had ever done so, because he has stopped breathing.
 If you go down that road, everything you imagine exists.
 I just imagined a unicorn.
 Do unicorns now exist?

 That is the question of being.
 Philosophers discuss such questions.
 Scientists agree that merely thinking of a unicorn doesn’t make it real.
 Saying ‘be’ doesn’t generate a bee.
 You can give such a command to a computer, and you get a simulation of a bee.
 Now you get how God could have created this world in six days.
 It might as well have been six seconds.
-So, if God exists, we don’t, and we are imaginations like unicorns.
+So, if God exists, we don’t exist, and we are just imaginations like unicorns.
 Countless non-existent minds have wasted their time and energy on the question, ‘Does God exist?’
 Indeed, the gods we imagine also don’t exist because we imagine them, and that includes the God of Abraham.
-There is only God who exists in reality.
+Only God exists in reality.

 If we exist to entertain an individual from an advanced civilisation, God must be a person who, unlike us, might be real.
 Yes, God might be yet another virtual reality character in a simulation layer above us, but that is beyond our possibilities to find out.
 And let’s not waste our time on questions we can’t answer.
 So, who is this person, God?
 That we cannot know.
 Still, we might uncover something, at least.
 If we are here to entertain God, what is the fun of standing on the sidelines?
 Why not take part yourself?
 If God plays roles and becomes one of us, we might identify some of those individuals.
 The starting point for the inquiry is Jesus.
 No one had ever felt a closer relationship with God than he, so there is a good chance he knew God as a person.